Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 Puberty is defined by sexual organ development, at the end of which, complete adult maturation is achieved.

-Puberty begins between ages 8 and 13 years in girls, and 9 and 14 years in boys.
+Puberty begins between ages 8 and 13 years in girls.

-The Tanner Scale includes a female puberty chart and is used to determine the normal progression of puberty.
+The Tanner Scale includes a female puberty chart and is used to determine the normal progression of puberty, starting with the first sign of puberty.
 Your pediatrician uses this to document and track the developing characteristics of sexual maturation, such as the presence and size of breasts.

 As a parent, you may not notice the subtle details of your girl’s development.
 It may seem like it’s all happening at once!